Constrobuz has a certain flair for understatement, really.

 One essential mixing tip:

 Don’t overdo or overthink it.
 A polished turd is still a turd.
 Focus on your composition first.
-Remember you’re going to have people listening to your music on shitty laptop speakers, shitty headphones, shitty car speakers, shitty ears…I don’t mind a muddy mix or even clipping if song/track itself is tight.
+Remember you’re going to have people listening to your music on shitty laptop speakers, shitty headphones, shitty car speakers, shitty ears…I don’t mind a muddy mix or even clipping if the song/track itself is tight.